robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter14/README.md

   name: build-and-push
   resources: {}
 ```
+> gcr.io/kaniko-project/executor in chapter14/example-apps/tekton/tekton-task2.yaml is v0.16.0  ! it maybe too old ?
+At 2021/1/28 , [the latest is v1.7.0](https://github.com/GoogleContainerTools/kaniko/releases) .

 The Kaniko container is what's called a "distro-less" container.
 It's not built with an underlying shell, nor does it have many of the command-line tools you may be used to.
 It's just a single binary.
 This means that any variable manipulation, such as generating a tag for the image, needs to be done before this step.
 Notice that the image being created doesn't reference the result we created in the first task.
 It instead references a parameter called ``imageURL``.
 While we could have referenced the result directly, it would make it harder to test this task because it is now tightly bound to the first task.
 By using a parameter that is set by our pipeline, we can test this task on its own.
 Once run, this task will generate and push our container.